Letiste/github-webhook-filter/README.md

 ### Environment variables

 Environment variables available:
+- `NODE_ENV`: Node runtime environment.
+If set to `production`, the logs won't be pretty print.
 - `WEBHOOK_URL`: Url to send the filtered webhooks to.
 - `PORT`: Port the server listen on.
 Default to `3000`.
 - `HOST`: Domain the server listen on.
 Default to `127.0.0.1`.